Message from Melissa Sturm-Smith,

 The activities planned for you will be interactive and comprehensive, but compact.
 We highly encourage you to participate in the full program on the following dates:

 Your experiences will be enhanced by interactions with Peer Mentors (PMs).
 These current students will be available to work with you during this program as well as throughout the spring semester.
 Even though Peer Mentors represent their specific college or school, they also have a great deal of general knowledge about Drake.
 A Peer Mentor will begin communication with you via your Drake email very soon.
-If you do not hear from a Peer Mentor by Monday, January 18, 2016, please email Kim Lammers at firstname.lastname@example.org.
+If you do not hear from a Peer Mentor by Monday, August 8, 2016, please email The New Student Program Team at firstname.lastname@example.org.

 In the meantime, please don’t hesitate to let us know if you have questions, comments or concerns prior to your arrival.
 Please use either of the following options to direct your questions: